Khwaja Usman

-Khawāja Uthmān Khān Lōhānī (খাজা উসমান খাঁন লোহানী), popularly known as Khwaja Usman, was a Pashtun chieftain and warrior based in northeastern Bengal.
+Khawāja Uthmān Khān Lōhānī (খাজা উসমান খাঁন লোহানী), popularly known as Khwaja Usman, was an Afghan Sardar (chieftain) of Pathan Confederacy and warrior based in northeastern Bengal.
 As one of the Baro-Bhuyans, he was a zamindar ruling over the northern parts of Bengal, including Greater Mymensingh and later in South Sylhet.
 He was a formidable opponent to Man Singh I and the Mughal Empire, and was the last of the Afghan chieftains and rulers in Bengal.
 His defeat led to the surrender of all the remaining Pashtuns as well as the incorporation of the Sylhet region into the Bengal Subah.
 He is described as the most romantic figure in the history of Bengal.
 His biography can be found in the Baharistan-i-Ghaibi, Tuzk-e-Jahangiri as well as the Akbarnama.

 Early life

-Usman Khan was born to a Pashtun father, Khwaja Isa Khan, who belonged to the Miankhel clan of the Lohani tribe.
+Usman Khan was born to an Afghan descent father, Khwaja Isa Khan, who belonged to the Miankhel clan of the Lohani tribe.
 His elder brother was Khwaja Sulayman, and his younger brothers were Wali, Malhi, and Ibrahim.
 Khwaja Isa Khan Lohani was the chief minister of the governor of Puri, Qutlu Khan Lohani, who was also Usman's uncle.
 Qutlu Khan Lohani was appointed to this role by the Sultan of Bengal, Sulaiman Khan Karrani, who was also a Pashtun.
 Collectively known as the Eastern Afghan Confederates, the Usmans belonged to an influential community that gave allegiance to the Delhi and Bengal Sultanates and opposed Mughal rule.
-The defeat of the sultanates led to the emergence of the Baro-Bhuyans of Bengal, a collection of independent chieftains who would unite in alliance to resist Mughal invasion.
+The defeat of the sultanates led to the emergence of the Pathan Confederacy of Sylhet and Baro-Bhuyans of Bengal, a collection of independent chieftains who would unite in alliance to resist Mughal invasion.
 Following Qutlu's demise in 1590, there was rebellion among the Afghans.
 Nasir Khan Lohani had pledged allegiance to the Mughals.
 The governor of Bihar at the time, Man Singh I, defeated Nasir Lohani two years later due to his betrayal of the Mughal Empire.
 Khwaja Isa Khan Lohani succeeded Qutlu as the leader of the Eastern Afghan Confederates and reigned for five years.
 After his death, Usman's elder brother, Khwaja Sulayman Khan Lohani, took charge.